GeekyAnts/native-base-market-nsp-backend-docs/Local.md

 ####  Installation Steps

-Step1: Download the Native Startter pro app and extract it
+Step1: Download the Native Starter pro app and extract it

 Step2: Open terminal and Go to Full-apps folder where you have extracted, there you would find 3 modules api-server, mobile-app